tillybeamen/React/cheatsheat.md

     .then(() => console.log("Established a connection to the database")) .catch(err => console.log("Something went wrong when connecting to the database", err));

+5. and create a safe environment
+** DO NOT forget to create .gitignore in the project folder in .gitignore (since we're making it from scratch) type in
+    .env
+    node_modules

 1.  add: "serve": "nodemon server.js" to package.json
 2.  run: npm run serve // make sure "Listening to port 8000" "Established a connection to the database"
 3. Define models